 MUIT is recognised in the university list that is maintained by the UGC in the UGC Act, 1956 (section 2(f))

-For admission into LLM, the candidate must have to secure at least of 50% in LLB or an equivalent degree.
+For admission in LLM, the candidate must have to secure at least of 50% in LLB or an equivalent degree.

 After you acquire a Master’s degree in Law, you can work in sectors that need legal expertise.
 You will be able to work as a legal consultant, lawyer, advisor, legal writer, solicitor, etc.